Ludi Romani

-The Ludi Romani ("Roman Games"; see ludi) was a religious festival in ancient Rome.
-Usually including multiple ceremonies called ludi.
-They were held annually starting in 366 BC from September 12 to September 14, later extended to September 5 to September 19.
-In the last 1st century BC, an extra day was added in honor of the deified Julius Caesar on 4 September.
+The Ludi Romani ("Roman Games"; see ludi) was a religious festival in ancient Rome held annually, starting in 366 BC, from September 12 to September 14.
+In the 1st century BC, an extra day was added in honor of the deified Julius Caesar on 4 September and extended to September 19.
 The festival first introduced drama to Rome based on Greek drama.

 Origins

 These games—the chief Roman festival—were held in honor of Jupiter, and are said to have been established by Tarquinius Priscus on the occasion of his conquest of the Latin town of Apiolae.
 However, Dionysius of Halicarnassus and Cicero date them to the Roman victory over the Latins at Lake Regillus during the early Republic, ca. 496 BC.

 The games were originally organized by the consuls and later by the curule aediles.
 At first they lasted only a day.
 A second day was added on the expulsion of the kings in 509 BC, and a third after the first secession of the plebs in 494 BC.
 From 191 to 171 BC they lasted ten days, and shortly before Caesar's death they apparently lasted fifteen days, from September 5 to 19.
 After Caesar's death a day was added.
 This day must have been September 4, because Cicero says in "Against Verres" that there were 45 days from the Ludi Romani to the Ludi Victoriae Sullanae on October 26.
 Thus, when this speech was composed in 70 BC, September 19 was already the last day of the Ludi Romani.

 In calendars of the Augustan era, the days of the games are noted as September 4 to September 19.
 The Epulum Jovis was celebrated on the 13th and the Equorum probatio (a cavalry revue) on the 14th.
 Circus games lasted from the 15th to the 19th.
 In the Calendar of Philocalus (354 AD) they run from September 12 to 15.